We know, 2020 predicted marketing trends have been done to death over the past few weeks. BUT, hear us out here…

 Followers are becoming increasingly more comfortable seeing brands on their social feeds.
 Combining this with trusted influencers and social media platforms with easier eCommerce features, 2020 could see a huge boom in shoppable social.

 This term was introduced to marketing specialists by Google in 2019, in which I think 2020 will see this area grow exponentially.

 What is E-A-T?

 E-A-T stands for expertise, authority, and trust.
 These are 3 factors that Google uses to measure how much trust it should place in a brand or website.

 Google wants experts to produce authority content that users can trust.
 One example is on medical websites; Google would rather content to be written by a medical professional rather than by a freelancer.

 By considering E-A-T when producing content, Google will start to reward your website in search engine results pages (SERPs).
 This is because it believes that providing such content will ultimately improve the overall user-experience on your website.

 There are many other future trend predictions could’ve been chosen, like visual search, or the continued rise of voice search.
 But, as they say, content is king.
 The core focus should be on producing high-quality content that provides an answer to the users’ needs.

 The rise of conversational marketing

 In the age of the internet, we have accommodated to a fast-paced living style which conflicts with more traditional marketing channels that tell customers what they need to know, but not always when they need it.
-For instance, a customer can start a conversation whenever they like, but companies can’t always finish the conversation when the customer would like.
+For instance, customers can start a conversation whenever they like, but companies can’t always finish the conversation when the customer would like.
 This can be frustrating for the customer, especially when they need a quick answer to a question.